eradman/entr/README.md

   regular files only
 * Exit with error code 2 if usage is incorrect or if no regular files are provided as input
-* Exit with error code 1 if list of regular files exceeds the hard limit for the user's login class
+* Exit with informative error message if the list of regular files exceeds the hard limit for the user's login class
+* More coverage in unit tests

 Releases History
 ----------------